We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 We tested these products via independent research and, more importantly, via hands-on experience of them.

-We regularly help clients build online stores using a variety of different platforms, and have extensive knowledge of how both Ecwid and Shopify work.
+We regularly help clients build online stores using a variety of different platforms and have extensive knowledge of how both Ecwid and Shopify work.
 So this comparison is based on building many stores from scratch; editing existing ones; and using a wide variety of apps to configure them.

 Although our work is supported by affiliate advertising commissions, we believe in an ethical approach to product reviews and strive to be 100% impartial at all times.
-If you have any queries about our approach, do feel free to contact us anytime.

 For more information about Shopify and Ecwid, check out: